influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/aggregate.md

 The aggregate event handler subscribes to a topic and aggregates messages published to that topic at specified intervals.
-The TICKscript below, `cpu_alert.tick`, publishes alerts to the `cpu` topic if CPU idle-usage is less than 10% (or CPU usage is greater than 90%).
+The TICKscript below, `cpu_alert.tick`, publishes alerts to the `cpu` topic if CPU idle usage is less than 10% (or CPU usage is greater than 90%).

 #### cpu\_alert.tick
 ```js